 I was scared to get better.
 I was getting comfort from suffering.
 I had an identity that felt supportive.
 It was far easier to remain where I was.

 How can I ask this?
-It is surprising how many embark on this journey only to reach a point later on when results have not be achieved and much energy has been exhausted when only to admit to yourself, I want to remain exactly where I am.
+It is surprising how many embark on this journey only to reach a point later on when results have not been achieved, and much energy has been exhausted when only to admit to yourself, I want to remain exactly where I am.
 I know many well-being or energy workers who work with clients would have seen this.
 Someone is initially intent and highly focused on wanting change, but when the cards are on the table realise they are happy where they are.
 I know I have.
 In fact, I have even experienced this myself.

 If you have read my story, you would have read that for a time (over a number of years) my health was very frail.
 I had completely exhausted myself and was suffering.
 I would go as far to say the suffering I was experiencing at the time was very near my limits.
 I had entered a pattern that kept me in my suffering.
 You see I had labeled myself as sick.
 I had gone further to call myself a sufferer of this and that.
 I had updated my social media profiles affirming this.
 I joined groups where I could talk about my suffering.
 Please don’t get me wrong, talking about your problems and venting is extremely important.
 The thing was, if I am being honest, I was not venting or sharing information to help others.
 I was using these platforms to define and label myself.
 I was Craig, the sufferer of this and that - how terrible for him - isn’t he brave.
 It brought me comfort.
 It defined me and held me in a self-perpetuating cycle of asserting my suffering.